Weebtechnician/100-days-of-code/log.md

 ### Day 1: August 2, 2023

 **Today's Progress**: Started section 8 of the web dev course.
-Implemented grid into my personal website.
+Implemented grid and flexbox into my personal website.
 I want to make it more responsive so I'm working towards that slowly.
-I feel like it's a mess but I'm getting there.
+Used @media to change the layout of the website for mobile, wasn't working at first and after a few hours I told out I used a "=" when I should've used a ":".
+Oh well.

-**Thoughts:**
+**Thoughts:** Pretty solid day, I learned a lot and made what I think is some pretty solid progress.
+Can't wait for javascript.

 **Link to work:** https://weebtechnician.github.io/website/